-One of the most common questions I get regarding breast augmentation is the differences between saline and silicone implants.
-There are many difference and both have advantages and disadvantages.
+One of the most common questions I get regarding breast augmentation is the differences between saline and silicone breast implants.
+Indeed, there are many difference and both have advantages and disadvantages.
 Let us examine saline implants first.

 - Saline implants on average are about $1000 less than their silicone cousins.
-Buying these implants for $1000 less often translates to breast augmentation for $1000 less.
-So generally a saline breast augmentation is less expensive than a silicone breast augmentation by about $1,000.
+Thus, buying these implants for $1000 less often translates to breast augmentation for $1000 less.
+So, generally a saline breast augmentation is less expensive than a silicone breast augmentation by about $1,000.

-- The saline implants come deflated.
+- Saline breast implants come deflated.
 This means we are putting them in smaller incisions.
 The incisions needed for silicone implants are approximately 30% larger because the implants already come filled.
 Thus, in large silicone breast augmentations, it is not uncommon to have 4.5 cm or 5.0 cm.

-- The saline implants could be placed through four incisions; transaxillary, inframammary, periareolar, and transumbilical.
+- Saline breast implants can be placed through four incisions; transaxillary, inframammary, periareolar, and transumbilical.
 Even with very small areolar sizes, it is often feasible to place saline implants through this approach.
 In addition, it has also the advantage of augmentation with a transumbilical approach, aka TUBA.

 - The FDA lifted its bans on silicone implants for primary breast augmentation years ago.
-One of the stipulations that the FDA recommends that women with silicone breast augmentations get serial followup MRI studies.
+But, one of the stipulations that the FDA recommends is that women with silicone breast augmentations get serial followup MRI studies.
+Why?
 The main focus of this request is to study the implant rupture rate.
-There is no similar recommendation with saline implant.
+But, there is no similar recommendation with saline implant.
 Of course, the MRI studies are not mandatory, they are recommended.

 The Advantages of Silicone Breast Implants

 - Silicone implants to feel and look much more natural.
 They are softer.
-Saline breast implants, when it is inflated in women who have small breasts tends to feel hard and more firm.
+Saline breast implants in women who have small breasts tends to feel hard and more firm.
 They can also look more like a ball.

 - Because of its composition, it can be placed over the muscle or in women with thinner breasts with smaller breast tissue with either no or less rippling.
 Saline implants can more often lead to rippling, particularly in the lateral aspects or the medial portion where there is less or no padding on the pectoralis major muscle.